ea-pol/bookstore/README.md

 The bookstore application consists of the following components:

 - **Web Server**.
-Depending on the specified URL, the web server either returns HTML page with UI or does a proxy pass to the application server.
+Depending on the URL the client specifies, the web server either returns HTML page with UI or performs a proxy pass to the application server.
 - **Application Server**.
 Contains the core application logic.
 Provides an [HTTP API](#bookstore-api) that allows for creating, reading, updating, and deleting of the application's resources, such as authors and books.
 - **Sentence Analyzer**.
 A service that calculates words frequencies for the books' sentences.
 - **Database**.
 Stores information about authors and books.